Culturally responsive therapy for chronic illness, anxiety, and medical issues — Washington, DC, Maryland & virtually in 43 states

 You don’t have to figure everything out before reaching out.

-Why Health Psychology?
+What is Health Psychology?

 Chronic illness doesn’t just affect the body.
 It affects identity, decision-making, relationships, and your nervous system.
 Health psychology bridges the gap between medical care and lived experience.
 It helps you understand how your mind and body interact and gives you tools to navigate both.